DataDog/datadog-cdk-constructs/README.md

   - `datadog-cdk-constructs` >= 0.8.4

+### Alternative Method to Enable Source Code Integration
-Follow the legacy guide below if you don't have the Github Integration installed or if your dependencies don't satisfy the previously listed versions.
+Follow this guide if you don't have the Github Integration installed or if your dependencies don't satisfy the previously listed versions.
 <details>
-  <summary>Legacy Guide</summary>
+  <summary>Source Code Integration Through Git Metadata Uploading</summary>

   Change your initialization function as follows (note: we're changing this to pass just the `gitHash` value to the CDK):